yssource/rhai/doc/src/engine/metadata/gen_fn_sig.md

 A [property setter][getters/setters] - again, unknown parameters and return type.
 Notice that function names do not need to be valid identifiers.
-In this case, the first parameter should be '&mut T' of the custom type and the return value is '()':
+In this case, the first parameter should be `&mut T` of the custom type and the return value is `()`:

 > `set$prop(_, _, _)`